How to Take a Summer Course

 A summer course taken elsewhere must

-be offered in a real physical classroom by a live human instructor by an accredited four-year institution (NO community college, independent study, or distance-learning courses),
+- be offered at scheduled times in a real physical classroom by a live human instructor with sentient fellow students at an accredited four-year institution;

-meet for a minimum of four weeks and 30 hours, preferably more (note: three week courses are NOT acceptable, no matter how many hours they have -- drinking from a fire hose leaves a lot of water on the ground.)
+- meet for a minimum of four weeks and 30 hours, preferably more (note: three-week courses are NOT acceptable, no matter how many hours they have);

-be a course that a department at Princeton could offer (no courses in communications, poultry science, management, education, recreation and leisure studies, etc.), and
+- be a course that a department at Princeton could offer, and

 After the course is over, you must have an official transcript sent to Princeton in order to receive credit.
 An official transcript must be sent to your residential college office before you can count a course toward your Princeton degree.
 It is your responsibility to request the transcript and to confirm that it has been sent.
-Since we are centuries away from telepathic communication, the receipt of a transcript is currently the only way for Princeton to know that you have completed the course with an acceptable grade.
+The receipt of a transcript is currently the only way for Princeton to know that you have completed the course with an acceptable grade.
 Please note that registrar's offices at other schools are often very slow about mailing transcripts, so take care of this matter as soon as the course is completed.

 Here are the steps of the preapproval process, which must be followed in order: